Isu-Patel/Isu-Patel/README.md

 Hello, I'm Isu.
 A Coder who loves to do Coding with Python and is interested in Artificial intelligence

-- I am a Learner.
-- Learning About Python and Artificial Intelligence.
+- I am a Learner.Learning About Python and Artificial Intelligence.
 - Developing dashboards on Visual Studio Code.
 - Data Structuring using Google Sheets and Excel.